-None, though some introduced previously are still pending.
+None, though some introduced previously remain pending.

 Paid Sick Leave Preemption Developments

-Alabama: Marnika Lewis v.
+Alabama: The Eleventh Circuit Court of Appeals has decided to hear the challenge to Alabama’s minimum wage and employment benefits preemption law en banc, meaning that all of the Court’s judges will hear the case.
+The Court held oral argument on June 25, 2019.
+The Alabama Uniform Minimum Wage and Right-to-Work Act bars municipalities from requiring employers to provide employees wages or “employment benefits,” including leave, unless required by federal or state law.
+The plaintiffs brought various race-based challenges to the Act, all of which were rejected by a federal district court last year.
+Last July, a three-judge panel of the Eleventh Circuit affirmed the dismissal of all claims except the “equal protection” constitutional claim.
+Marnika Lewis v.
 State of Alabama et al. (11th Cir) (Case No.17-11009)(11th Cir.
 July 25, 2018).
-The Alabama Uniform Minimum Wage and Right-to-Work Act bars municipalities from requiring employers to provide employees wages or “employment benefits,” including leave, unless required by federal or state law.
-It was passed the day after Birmingham increased the minimum wage within the city.
-The plaintiffs brought various race-based challenges to the Act, all of which were rejected by a federal district court last year.
-In July, the Eleventh Circuit affirmed the dismissal of all claims except the “equal protection” constitutional claim, holding that the plaintiffs have plausibly alleged both that the Act “burdens black citizens more than white ones” and that it was enacted with a discriminatory purpose.
-The court remanded that claim to the district court.

 Paid Sick Leave Litigation